Johann Wolfgang von Goethe: Influence

 Goethe was also a cultural force.
 During his first meeting with Napoleon in 1808, the latter famously remarked: "Vous êtes un homme (You are a man)!"
 The two discussed politics, the writings of Voltaire, and Goethe's Sorrows of Young Werther, which Napoleon had read seven times and ranked among his favorites.
 Goethe came away from the meeting deeply impressed with Napoleon's enlightened intellect and his efforts to build an alternative to the corrupt old regime.
 Goethe always spoke of Napoleon with the greatest respect, confessing that "nothing higher and more pleasing could have happened to me in all my life" than to have met Napoleon in person.
+Goethe would receive the Légion d'honneur from Napoleon himself on 14th October 1808.
+He was also awarded the Order of Saint Anna by emperor Alexander.

 Germaine de Staël, in De l'Allemagne (1813), presented German Classicism and Romanticism as a potential source of spiritual authority for Europe, and identified Goethe as a living classic.
 She praised Goethe as possessing "the chief characteristics of the German genius" and uniting "all that distinguishes the German mind."
 Staël's portrayal helped elevate Goethe over his more famous German contemporaries and transformed him into a European cultural hero.
 Goethe met with her and her partner Benjamin Constant, with whom he shared a mutual admiration.

 In Victorian England, Goethe's great disciple was Thomas Carlyle, who wrote the essays "Faustus" (1822), "Goethe's Helena" (1828), "Goethe" (1828), "Goethe's Works" (1832), "Goethe's Portrait" (1832), and "Death of Goethe" (1832) which introduced Goethe to English readers; translated Wilhelm Meister's Apprenticeship (1824) and Travels (1826), "Faust's Curse" (1830), "The Tale" (1832), "Novelle" (1832) and "Symbolum" at a time when few read German; and with whom Goethe corresponded.
 Goethe exerted a profound influence on George Eliot, whose partner George Henry Lewes wrote a Life of Goethe (dedicated to Carlyle).
 Eliot presented Goethe as "eminently the man who helps us to rise to a lofty point of observation" and praised his "large tolerance", which "quietly follows the stream of fact and of life" without passing moral judgments.
 Matthew Arnold found in Goethe the "Physician of the Iron Age" and "the clearest, the largest, the most helpful thinker of modern times" with a "large, liberal view of life".

 It was to a considerable degree due to Goethe's reputation that the city of Weimar was chosen in 1919 as the venue for the national assembly, convened to draft a new constitution for what would become known as Germany's Weimar Republic.
 Goethe became a key reference for Thomas Mann in his speeches and essays defending the republic.
 He emphasized Goethe's "cultural and self-developing individualism", humanism, and cosmopolitanism.